-NJ Transit: About 1,200 people removed from disabled train
+NJ Transit service changes after train gets stuck in tunnel near Penn Station - amNewYork

-About 1,200 New Jersey Transit passengers have made it safely to Penn Station after the train they were on got stuck in a tunnel for hours on Friday, a spokeswoman said.
+About 1,200 New Jersey Transit passengers made it safely to Penn Station after the train they were on got stuck in a tunnel for several hours on Friday, a spokeswoman said.

 Northeast Corridor train #3850 from Trenton came to a stop in the south tube of the Hudson Tunnel around 3:30 p.m., NJ Transit and Amtrak officials said.
+Amtrak said the passenger count was 400, but a NJ Transit spokeswoman disputed that number.

 Brian Scheckner, who claimed to be on the disabled train, said he and fellow passengers were stuck for nearly three hours.
 Without power for air conditioning, the temperature had steadily risen and passengers got antsy, he said.